 - Establish a concrete business case for proactively including more employees from the Indigenous community.
 A short-term philanthropic endeavour is less likely to be sustainable.

 - Building trust at the outset is crucial.
-Expect the default mindset could be one of mistrust when engaging with any new community – ask from the outset what your organization can do to demonstrate trustworthiness.
+Expect the default mindset could be one of mistrust when engaging with any new community/culture – ask from the outset what your organization can do to demonstrate trustworthiness.
 This is not a business to business endeavour.
 It is your business interacting with a specific community/culture.

-- Recruit an Elder to help with your planning and strategy.
-Consider keeping them on as a support for other Indigenous employees going forward.
+- Seek guidance from an elder to help with your planning and strategy.
+Explore options to keep the elder on as a support for other Indigenous employees going forward.
 They can help by being available to talk, support solutions, and bring a healthy spirit into the workplace.

-- Draw up a proposed agreement/plan/strategy and share with the Indigenous community for consultation.
+- Draw up a proposed agreement/plan/strategy and share with the Indigenous community for consultation and consent.
 Be prepared to adapt.

-- Consider mutually beneficial partnership agreements with Indigenous community stakeholders, such as Indigenous-run recruitment firms or training providers.
+- Consider mutually beneficial partnership agreements with Indigenous community stakeholders such as recruitment firms or training providers.
 Learn what mutually beneficial means to them before offering a proposal.

 - Clearly communicate your plan to existing employees and unions in advance.